Home/Blog/Chronic Care/Liver Care/Understanding Liver Pain: Causes, Symptoms, and Treatment Options

 What does fatty liver pain feel like?

-Fatty liver pain can feel like a dull or aching pain in the right upper abdomen.
+Fatty liver pain can feel like a dull ache in the right upper abdomen.
 This condition may also cause fatigue and unexplained weight loss.

 Liver pain can be caused by numerous factors, such as hepatitis, cirrhosis, liver abscess, fatty liver disease, or liver cancer.